dharmeshkakadia/nextjs-heroku-demo/README.md

 3. Git setup `git init && (echo node_modules/ && echo .next/) >> .gitignore`
 4. Add code `mkdir pages && touch pages/index.js`
 5. Create Heroku app `heroku create`
-6. Tell it how to run by adding following in
+6. Tell it how to run by adding following in `package.json` and then test it locally with `npm run dev`
     ```
     {
       "scripts": {